Black Lives Matter Bristol protest was emotional. There was a huge attendance that saw the toppling of a statue and recognition of a hard history.

 The words ‘Black Lives Matter’ inundating the views.
-You see people from every color uniting under the same sentiment.
+You see people from every colour uniting under the same sentiment.
 It is the first Bristol protest I attend where most participants are wearing masks and keeping a respectful distance.
 It is also the biggest Bristol protest I’ve ever attended.

 The city has a strong sense of community

 They celebrate a beloved multiculturalism, but they don’t celebrate slave trading.
 There previously had been petitions to remove the statue of Edward Colston, a slave trader.
-He’s the dude was responsible of stealing around 84,000 people from their land and getting rid of the ones dying on route.
+The dude was responsible of stealing around 84,000 people from their land and getting rid of the ones dying on route.
 Oh and then making a fortune by selling the rest on the market.

 The police proved to be with & for the people